jroesch/jroesch.github.io/_posts/2013-06-26-Scala-for-Rubyists-Part-Two.markdown

 ```

 the above example will not compile because the type of the `if` will be AnyVal not Int.
 Although this may be initially
-annoying to those comming from dynamically typed language, this guarantees that you will always receive an `Int` from
+annoying to those coming from dynamically typed language, this guarantees that you will always receive an `Int` from
 addInt, and not a nil value like you would in Ruby.

 ```ruby